fnothaft/NestedVector/README.md

-NestedVector
+snark: Scalable Nested ARray toolKit
 =====

-A nested vector library for Scala.
+A distributed nested vector library for Scala.

 What is a nested vector?
 =====